rioadrian02/rioadrian02/README.md

 🎓 D4 Informatics Management Student at POLSRI
 💼 Currently an Intern Web Developer at RSUD Sekayu (Laravel)
-🚀 Currently learning and focusing on Fullstack Development using Laravel
+🚀 Currently learning and focusing on API Development using Laravel

 ---

 ### 🎯 Goal
-To become a Backend Developer who builds scalable and secure APIs.
+To become a Backend Engineer who builds scalable and secure APIs.

 ---